What Is a Wrongful Death?

 The attorney and representative, and often other family members as well, have an initial meeting.
 At Boohoff Law, we offer a free consultation for potential clients.
 During an initial consultation, the attorney will gather information about your case and discuss the potential for filing a wrongful death action.
 Assuming the lawyer and family agree to work together, the lawyer will likely begin to investigate the circumstances surrounding the death.

-When appropriate, investigation may include hiring private investigators, accident reconstruction experts, and medical advisors to help the attorneys answer three questions:
+When appropriate, the investigation may include hiring private investigators, accident reconstruction experts, and medical advisors to help the attorneys answer three questions:

 1. Who caused the accident that injured the victim?